All Episodes

 I ask.

-What about reparations for the uh unemployed?
+You know, even more than pensions, what about reparations for the unemployed?

-Social Security like retirement program for them.
+Social Security-like retirement program for them.

 Look at all the economic stimulus there.